trafiklab/trafiklab.se/content/api/_index.md

 | [SLs APIs ](sl/) | Json, XML | ✅ | ✅ | SL, Waxholmsbolaget | API collection |
 | Oxify Vehicle Positions | Websocket | ❌ | ✅ | Värmlandstrafik, Norrtåg, Tåg i Bergslagen, Blekingetrafiken, Kalmars länstrafik | Realtime train position API |
 | Trafikverkets API | Json, XML |  |  | Road and national rail | Road and rail API |

+## Other APIs

+While we offer a wide range of APIs and datasets covering public transport, easily accessible through Trafiklab, you sometimes need something less focussed on public transport, or data not available on Trafiklab.

+The APIs in the "other" category cannot be accessed through Trafiklab, but might still be valuable additions for your project.